Sibele-Tolentino/ui-test-with-python-model/README.md

 **Browser driver**: Google Chrome or Mozilla Firefox.

-In terminal run the commands:
+In the terminal run the commands:

 To install selenium:
 `pip install selenium`